-- I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) - I.B.1.a) An accredited pediatric dermatology program must be an integral part of or have a partnership with an ACGME-accredited dermatology residency program and should be sponsored by the same ACGME-accredited Sponsoring Institution. ^(Core)
+I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core)

+I.B.1.a) The Sponsoring Institution should also sponsor an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency in dermatology and an ACGME-accredited residency in anatomic pathology (AP-3) or anatomic and clinical pathology (APCP-4).
+(Core)

 I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, ^(Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core)

+I.B.2.a) The PLA must:

+I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

+I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core)

+I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites.
+(Core)

+I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core)